Thermal and mechanical properties of materials

 1) Thermal properties (5.5 CM - 4.5 TD)

--Thermal conductivity; heat diffusion law (building insulation application)
+-Thermal conductivity; heat diffusion law (application: building insulation)

--Thermal expansion; microscopic aspects and bonding anharmonicity; atypical effects (negative, massive expansion, etc.) (technological applications)
+-Thermal expansion; microscopic aspect and bond anharmonicity; atypical effects (negative expansion, massive expansion, etc.) (technological applications)

 -Melting and heat resistance (thermal shock)